 The inspiration for our charity came from an exceptional person called Caraline Neville-Lister, a friend of our founder Claire Jackson.
 Caraline lived in Brighton, Sussex, and died in 1994, aged 29, from anorexia nervosa.

-Claire Jackson founded Caraline in February 1994 following the death of her dear friend Caraline from an eating disorder.
-Claire recognised a lack of support services, and promised Caraline that she would pioneer a confidential counselling and support service for people living with an eating disorder.
+Claire founded Caraline in February 1994, recognising a lack of support services, and her promise to her friend Caraline that she would pioneer a confidential counselling and support service for people living with an eating disorder.

-Since then the charity has gone from strength to strength and now provides a range of interventions and support funded by the NHS Luton and Bedfordshire Clinical Commissioning Groups (CCGs).
+The charity has gone from strength to strength and now provides a range of early intervention therapy and support funded by the NHS Bedfordshire, Luton and Milton Keynes and Hertfordshire Clinical Commissioning Groups (CCGs).